-"To Sleep Next to Her” is an amusing office comedy buoyed by boyishly handsome Giorgio Pasotti’s winning performance.
-Enough chuckles keep everything moving smoothly along, and beneath it all lies a very Italian plea for the importance of life over work.
+Behind the awkward title, “To Sleep Next to Her” is an amusing office comedy buoyed by boyishly handsome Giorgio Pasotti’s winning performance.
+In his solo helming debut, former Fellini assistant Eugenio Cappuccio shows off a lightness of touch and quicksilver timing, though a tightened-up screenplay would weed out more formless sideplots.
+Still, enough chuckles keep every-thing moving smoothly along, and beneath it all lies a very Italian plea for the importance of life over work.
 Local prospects are bright, with modest possibilities for offshore revenue.

 Corporate trainer Marco Pressi (Pasotti) is the perfect motivational speaker for an international tech company whose slogan is, “People First.”
 Swanning through sleek offices with a supportive word for everyone, he exudes confidence and wins friends.

 Office camaraderie takes a nosedive when a French conglomerate moves in, sending in icy human resources manager Jean Claude (Marcello Catalano) and his dragon-lady assistant Fabienne (Jun Ichikawa, of “Singing Behind Screens”).
 They dangle a hefty raise, plus benefits, before Marco’s eyes, if he fires 25 people within two months.